WWBN/AVideo/README.md

 # Important Information: We are updating our video system.
 It is important that your video system and plugins are up to date (> 2019-12-02).
-The plugins did not work with the system before 8.0 and the 8.0 system did not work with the new system.
+The plugins will not work with the system before 8.0 and the 8.0 (new) system will not work with the new system.

 ### If you are not sure what is AVideo, go to our <a href="https://demo.avideo.com/" target="_blank">demo</a> page or visit our <a href="https://www.avideo.com/" target="_blank">official site</a>